fs-feup/autonomous-systems/docs/tutorials/git_tutorial.md

 You can combine two types like so: "docs-fix(...".

-The scope is to which part of the repo changes apply ('loc_map', 'perception', 'static_tools', etc.).
+The scope is to which part of the repo changes apply ('ekf_state_est', 'perception', 'static_tools', etc.).
 There is no limit to the options.
 If it is something general, it may not have scope.

 ### Pull Requests